 Oh, the long, hot days of summer!
-In Arizona, it starts early and goes late.
-Often, our elders remain indoors during most of the summer months, and more recently, with COVID-19 lurking, seniors with underlying conditions are stuck inside even more so than usual.
+In Arizona, summer starts early and goes late.
+Often, our elders remain indoors during most of the summer months, and more recently, with COVID-19 lurking, seniors with underlying conditions are stuck inside even more so than usual, making it seem harder to plan engaging activities for seniors.

 It may be a nice time to discover a new activity, or reacquaint with an old hobby!
 Here are some ideas to either do on your own, with a friend or neighbor, or to encourage an elder loved one to consider to allay boredom and the same old thing every day.